n8n-io/n8n-docs/docs/code/index.md

 - __Code node__

-	The Code node allows you to add JavaScript to your workflow.
+	The Code node allows you to add JavaScript or Python to your workflow.

 	[:octicons-arrow-right-24: Code node](/code/code-node/)

 </div>

 ## Other technical resources